 Is my ex’s girlfriend/boyfriend allowed around my kids?
 In most cases, the answer to the question above will be, “Yes.”
-Typically, an ex’s girlfriend/boyfriend is allowed to be around the child(ren) and/or babysit during the other parent’s parenting time.
+Typically, he or she is allowed to be around the child(ren) and/or babysit during your ex’s parenting time.

-Why Ex’s New Partner Can Be Around & Babysit Your Kids
+Why He or She Can Be Around Your Kids

-The reason why your ex’s new partner can be around the kids is because s/he has parenting time and thus, has certain parental rights.
-In Minnesota, it’s presumed (absent evidence to the contrary) that each parent is competent to raise the child and make decisions regarding who can be around the child.
+Your ex’s new partner can be around the kids is because your ex has parenting time.
+This includes certain parental rights.
+In Minnesota, it’s presumed, absent evidence to the contrary, that each parent is competent to raise the child and make decisions regarding who can be around the child.
 This is a parental right in Minnesota for parents who have parenting time.

 Therefore, as long as the other parent has parenting time, s/he may generally decide who interacts with the child when in that parent’s care, including being able to decide to have a new boyfriend/girlfriend around the kids.

 It’s similar to the idea that, unless otherwise specified previously in a divorce decree or custody order, each parent has the right to select a babysitter of his/her choosing for the child during his/her parenting time.
 Therefore, unless specified differently in your parenting plan, decree, or custody order, an ex could have his/her significant other babysit, as well.

 When Ex’s New Partner Can’t Be Around or Babysit Children

 If that’s the case, having the ex’s girlfriend/boyfriend around the kids or babysit would be a violation of your current court order.
 Therefore, it’s always a good idea to check and know what your current order says regarding the matter.

 Or, if you don’t have a parenting plan, decree, or parenting time order, or there isn’t anything written regarding the matter in your current parenting plan, decree or parenting time order,